macabroaff/djangobook/appendixD.rst

 This is a tuple of callables that are used to populate the context in ``RequestContext``.
 These callables take a request object as their argument and return a dictionary of items to be merged into the context.
-See Chapter 9.
+Ver Capítulo 9.

 TEMPLATE_DEBUG
 --------------